phucvu-nyu/bst236/docs/chapter_linear_algebra/numerical_linear_algebra.md

 ![Storage Structure of Modern Computers](./numerical_linear_algebra.assets/storage_pyramid.png)

-To summary, in modern computers, <u>computation is much faster than data communication</u>.
+To summarize, in modern computers, <u>computation is much faster than data communication</u>.
 Usually the bottleneck of your code is determined by the volume of data communication.
 Suppose a particular computational task requires a total of $f$ operations and $m$ data retrievals; we define:

 $$q = \frac{f}{m}$$